Dokkedal/dcm2reg/docs/source/implementation.rst

     Histogram of metric score

-There is a clear drop between values
+There is a clear drop around 0.5 meaning the frequency of registrations with a value of 0.5 or smaller is low.
+It then makes sense to have 0.5 as a threshold since it doesn't remove too many of the registrations and we know from checking manually that registrations with a metric score of 0.5 or less are registered badly.
 When evalution of the registrations is done an overview of the metric scores is produced as an excel sheet.
 The flagged values have been colored red.

 * Crop zero-columns